bmillare/dj/README.md

 ## Basic Usage

  * Install by cloning.
-Depends on leiningen 2.0 > preview10
+Depends on leiningen 2.0 >= preview10

  * `cd` into the dj directory and run `lein repl`

  * `(dj.dependencies/resolve-project "project-name")` to dynamically
    load a project.

+ * Note projects should be stored in dj/usr/src

+## Useful namespaces

+ * dj: core-like utility functions, check out `system-root` for relative paths

+ * dj.io: file utils, see `file`, `poop`, and `eat`

+ * dj.classloader: can reset native paths in runtime `reset-native-paths!`, grab resources as strings in the classpath `resource-as-str`, and reload class files (betcha didn't know you can do that) `reload-class-file`

+ * dj.dependencies: `resolve-project`

+ * dj.cljs: clojurescript utilities, see `cljs-repl`

+ * dj.git: clone is useful.
+Not really a complete namespace

 ## Discussion

- * Recommends creating a script that cd's into the dj's directory and runs lein repl, this allows you to run dj anywhere.
+ * I recommend creating a script that cd's into the dj's directory and runs lein repl, this allows you to run dj anywhere.

+   Something simple like:
+   ~/bin/dj-repl

+        #!/bin/sh
+	cd ~/dj/
+	lein repl

  * Profiles were found not necessary for native dependencies because of native-path handling of dj.
 However, it may be useful if you depend